jdauphant/developers-documentation/_scalingo_api/log_drains.md

 ### Parameter

-* `url`: formatted URL return by create request or list request
+* `url`: logs drain URL to delete.
+You can get it by listing the logs drain of an application.

 ||| col |||